hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ### Extracting Non-Chime Audio

 - We also need examples of non-chime audio in order to train our classifier, so let's choose some clips at random.
-Our
+The `RandomTags.py` script in Audio Tagging Toolkit will handle the details.

 ```
-python RandomTags.py -s 3 -n 3 -e -i /path/to/example.mp3 -o /path/to/output_dir/
+python RandomTags.py -n 3 -s 3 -i /path/to/example.mp3 -o /path/to/output_dir/
 ```
+- The example above will extract three clips from example.mp3, each three seconds long.
+It will then export them as WAV files to an output directory.